-Canfor's other operations include a lumber remanufacturing facility in Washington State, a whole-log chipping plant in British Columbia, and two lumber treating plants, a finger joint plant, and a trucking division in the Carolinas.
-The Lumber segment also includes Canfor's wood products sales and marketing division, located in Vancouver and Canfor's 60% interest in Houston Pellet Inc., a joint venture with Pinnacle Pellet Inc. and the Moricetown Indian Band which has an annual capacity of 218,000 tonnes of wood pellets.
+Canfor's other operations include a whole-log chipping plant in British Columbia, and in the two Carolinas, two lumber treating plants, a finger joint plant, and a trucking division.
+The Lumber segment also includes Canfor's wood products sales and marketing division, located in Vancouver and Canfor's 60% interest in Houston Pellet Inc., a joint venture with Pinnacle Pellet Inc. and the Moricetown Indian Band, which has an annual capacity of 217,000 tonnes of wood pellets.